This article is part of a larger series on Accounting Software.

 - Pilot Tax: Starting at $1,950 per year for tax services, including federal corporate income tax and 1099-MISC filing

-- A/P and A/R: Starting at $125 per hour for support paying bills and creating and sending invoices
+- A/P and A/R: Starting at $125 per hour for support with paying bills and creating and sending invoices

 - Controller Services: Starting at $200 per hour for assistance with building the right finance operations